ByteLandTechnology/ink-canvas/docs/api/interfaces/InkCanvasProps.md

 > `optional` **onResize**: (`dimensions`) => `void`

-Callback triggered when the terminal is resized.
+Callback triggered when the terminal is resized

+Called whenever the terminal dimensions change, either due to container resizing (with auto-fit) or programmatic resize.

 #### Parameters